real-itu/REAL_website/content/authors/Morten Roed Frederiksen/_index.md

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
+- Emergence
-- Bayesian Modeling
+- Reinforcement Learning
-- Real-time strategy games
+- Safety

 # Education to show in About widget
 education: